-HIST132L : American History and Civilization II
+HIST132L : American History II

-This survey, from approximately 1865 to the present, examines the development of American civilization, institutions, and culture during this period.
-The course'92s approach to American history is a "holistic" one that explores the social, cultural, philosophical, political, and economic aspects of that history.
+This course covers American history from approximately 1865 to the present, and examines the development of American politics, society, and culture over this period.
+The course pays special attention to the Reconstruction period, American foreign policy, the World Wars, the Great Depression, the New Deal, the Cold War, and civil rights movements.